Pomroka/TWT_Challenges_Tester/Readme.md

   - If you see `None` in `"Input"` or `"Your output"` don't check failed cases until you fix problem with printing, cos "Input" and "Your output" are misaligned after first missing/extra print

+- `"Your Output"` looks like `"Expected"` but tester show its wrong.
+Check if you print trailing spaces.

 - `StopIteration`: Your solution try to get more input then there is test cases

   - If you use `open(0)` instead of `input` you get `StopIteration` error in my tester or tester will hang waiting for EOF char not presented in input data